TheBlackDude/eBay-api-testing/README.md

 *Run '--rebuild' to download the data and create the database*

-*python3 posts.py --rebuild*
+*python3 categories.py --rebuild*

-*Run '--render' 'id' to generate a html page with an 'ids' post data*
+*Run '--render' 'id' to generate a html page with categories, e.g: --render 6016*

-*python3 posts.py --render 100*
+*python3 categories.py --render 6449*

 #### You can also use the bash script to execute the commands

 *to run the tests*

-*./posts.sh tests*
+*./categories.sh tests*

 *to download the data and create the database*

-*./posts.sh --rebuild*
+*./categories.sh --rebuild*

-*to generate a html page with an 'ids' post data*
+*to generate a html page with categories*

-*./posts.sh --render 100*
+*./categories.sh --render 6018*